motherjones/simple-slider/README.md

 *MoJo users:* Before you get started, following [these instructions](https://github.com/motherjones/story-tools#starting-a-new-project).

 In its simplest form, this slider is a collection of slides, where each slide consists of a `title`, `middle image`, and some caption `text`.
 Accordingly, you'll need to create a Google Spreadsheet with a `title`, `middle image`, and `text` column, filling each row with your story content.
-We'll go over how to set up and format your spreadsheet below, but here's a snapshot of what your data should look like:
+We'll go over how to set up and format your spreadsheet below, but here's a snapshot of what the first two rows of your spreadsheet should look like:

 |**title**|**middle image**|**text**|
 |---|------|----|
 |`Baldwin` | `http://assets.motherjones.com/environment/2013/04/baldwin.jpg` | `One of the most popular apples in the US until freakish winter weather in 1933-34 knocked it into obscurity. <span class="credit">USDA</span>`|

+**Embed video!** You can embed videos instead of still images by swapping `middle image` for `middle video embed`.

 ## Set up your Google Spreadsheet